Breadcrumb

 Short description

-The aim with this project is to co-design and evaluate the feasibility, effectiveness and relevance of a new working method for integrated residential aged care.
-The project comprises five studies that involve persons living in residential aged care facilities, relatives, staff and managers in residential social care and healthcare.
-We use qualitative and quantitative methods with a co-design approach.
+The aim with this project is to co-design and evaluate the feasibility, effectiveness and relevance of a new working method for person-centred and integrated residential aged care.
+The project involves persons living in residential aged care facilities, relatives, and health and social care staff and managers.
+Within the project, both qualitative and quantitative methods are used, grounded in collaboration with all involved actors.

 Overarching goal